This post may contain affiliate links. Please read our disclosure policy.

 - Place the chicken back in the pan along with any accumulated juice.
 Mound the tomato sauce on top of each breast.

-- Cover and bake in preheated oven for 10-12 minutes or until an instant read thermometer registers 165°.
-Let chicken rest 10 minutes while you cook your noodles.
+- Cover and bake in a preheated oven for 10-12 minutes or until an instant-read thermometer registers 165°F. Let the chicken rest for 10 minutes while you cook your noodles.

 - Optional: Sprinkle shredded mozzarella cheese over the top of the chicken and let it melt.